buildkite/docs/pages/pipelines/rules/overview.md

 - `source_pipeline_uuid` The UUID of the pipeline that is allowed to read artifacts from another pipeline.
 - `target_pipeline_uuid` The UUID of the pipeline that is allowed to have its artifacts read by jobs in the `source_pipeline_uuid` pipeline.

+#### Example use case: sharing assets between clusters

+By default, artifacts cannot be accessed by pipelines in separate clusters.
+For example, a deploy pipeline in cluster B cannot ordinarily access artifacts uploaded by a CI pipeline in cluster A. A `pipeline.artifacts_read.pipeline` rule can be used to override this.
+For example, frontend assets uploaded as artifacts by the CI pipeline would now be accessible to the deploy pipeline via the `buildkite-agent artifact download --build xxx` command.